Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Methodology

+Note that some samples, especially in the transition field, may be judged as suspected abnormal data by the pre-defined metric, and their anomaly scores will be guided in the wrong direction in the early stage of training.
+However, there are also obvious-normal and obvious-abnormal samples that are effortless to identify.
+The score-guided model can leverage these obvious data to accelerate the convergence of the model and enhance the capability of the representation learner to extract more valuable information that more clearly reflects the abnormality of the data.
+With the gradually enhanced detection capability during the training process, the score-guided model can finally be expected to better distinguish these non-obvious data and assign them correct anomaly scores.

-The score-guided regularization is not constrained by new assumptions, so it can be integrated with existing unsupervised methods.
-Let $L_{\rm{OE}}$ be the loss function of an existing unsupervised model, the total loss function $L$ of the integrated model with score-guided regularization is
+The score-guided regularization can be integrated with existing URL methods.
+Let $L_{\rm{OE}}$ be the loss function of an URL model, the total loss function $L$ of the integrated model with score-guided regularization is